snakedye/kile/README.md

     pub layout: Layout
 }
 ```
-The layout generator only ouypuys the geometry at the end but all theses fields can be used to create your own layout.
+The layout generator only outpuys the geometry at the end but all theses fields can be used to create your own layout.

 The default layouts have a defined behaviour with some fields:
 - x : the frame's x coordinate